menu

 Let’s begin with the strongest, most impactful World Enchantments.
 Concordant Crossroads surely belongs on this list, as it likely has popularity in some Commander decks.
 But because of its reprint in Chronicles, this Enchant World is far from the most valuable out there.

-That title belongs to Magus of the Abyss.
+That title belongs to The Abyss.

 This Legends Enchant World will cost you about $1,000, and that’s just for a heavily played copy!
 Nicer copies go up from there, making this the king of all Enchant Worlds.
 Honestly, I can’t remember ever seeing this card in play in a game of Magic, but it must have some niche following, possibly in Old School.
 It is a Legends rare on the Reserved List so that could be enough.